FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- signedTransactionData: transactions after signature
+-signedTransactionData: transactions after signature
-- withProof: return whether to bring Merkel tree proof
+-withProof: return whether to bring Merkel tree proof
 - callback: After the SDK receives the packet return from the node, it calls the callback function.
-The callback function will bring the transaction receipt.。
+The callback function will bring the transaction receipt。

 **Return value**